 Today, many stores and brands are looking for ways to reuse, repair, and recycle hangers.
 These companies are also using more sustainable materials to make their clothes hangers.
 Here are a few examples of some companies and brands reducing waste through recycling programs:

 Hangers will always be relevant to storing our clothes.
-However, most plastic hangers present some difficulties from the recycling bin to the recycling facility.
+However, recycling plastic hangers present some difficulties from the recycling bin to the recycling facility.

-One way to reduce the number of unwanted hangers is not to take them home when you go shopping.
+One way to reduce the number of unwanted plastic hangers is not to take them home when you go shopping.
 You can drop them at the counter instead.
 Alternatively, you can donate your metal, plastic, and wooden hangers to charity, drop them off at a thrift store or dry cleaners or creatively repurpose them as we have suggested above.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.